helgeerbe/ml_heating/README.md

 5.  **Step 5: Smart Rounding:** Heat pumps often require whole-number setpoints.
 Instead of a simple mathematical round, the system performs "smart rounding."
 It takes the floating-point value from the previous step (e.g., 35.7°C) and runs a final prediction for both the floor (35°C) and the ceiling (36°C).
 It then chooses the integer that is predicted to result in an indoor temperature closer to the target.

-6.  **Step 6: Gradual Temperature Control:** This is the final safety filter, designed to protect the heat pump from inefficient start/stop cycles.
-The system compares the proposed integer setpoint from Step 5 to the *previous cycle's* setpoint.
+6.  **Step 6: Gradual Temperature Control:** This is the final safety filter, designed to protect the heat pump from inefficient, large temperature jumps, especially after a blocking event like DHW or defrosting.
+The system compares the proposed integer setpoint from Step 5 to the **current actual outlet temperature**.
 If the change exceeds the `MAX_TEMP_CHANGE_PER_CYCLE` value (e.g., 2°C), it is capped.
-For example, if the last setpoint was 35°C and the new pipeline suggests 38°C, the final output will be capped at 37°C. This ensures the heat pump is always adjusted gently.
+For example, if the actual outlet temperature is 30°C and the new pipeline suggests 38°C, the final output will be capped at 32°C. This ensures the heat pump always ramps up or down gently from its current state.

 ### Metrics: Confidence, MAE, and RMSE